-Appendix C: Tenure Adjustments
+Appendix C: Recognition of Past Experience (Tenure Adjustments)

-Tarion may be open to adjusting the "tenure" score based on the previous new home building experience of the applicant.
+Tarion may be open to adjusting the "tenure" score based on the previous new home building experience of the applicant, particularly taking into consideration possessions.
 In these situations, adjustments will be made on a case by case basis depending on the specific facts.
 Examples of situations in which Tarion may adjust for experience include, the following:

 - 1. Corporate Transitions: Many current registrants are family owned corporations which may be contemplating generational or other corporate transitions.
-In such cases the new applicants may show that, due to their principals' involvement in the original registrant, they should be given more "tenure" to reflect their actual experience.
-In these kinds situations Tarion will have regard to: - a.
+In such cases the new applicants may show that, due to their directors' and/or officers' involvement in the original registrant, they should be given more "tenure" to reflect their actual experience.
+In these kinds of situations Tarion will have regard to: - a.
 The tenure and customer service record of the original registrant; - b.
 The role that the new applicants played in the original registrant; - c.
-The similarities and differences between the new business and the business of the original applicant; and, - d.
+The similarities and differences between the new business and the business of the original registrant and, - d.
 Other factors which may be relevant. - 2.
 Previous experience as a licensed new home builder in another part of Canada: The applicant must be able to demonstrate to Tarion's satisfaction that they were licensed to build in the province or territory where the experience occurred.
 Tarion will verify details about an applicant's previous experience by contacting its counterpart in that area.
-In these kinds situations Tarion will have regard to: - a.
+In these kinds of situations Tarion will have regard to:

+- a.
 The tenure and customer service record of the original registrant in the other jurisdiction; - b.
 The similarities and differences between the jurisdictions (including climate, geographic conditions, legal and regulatory); and - c.
 Other factors which may be relevant. - 3.
 Previous new home construction experience with a registered builder: In general cases where an applicant has prior related experience, the applicant must be able to demonstrate to Tarion's satisfaction that they were directly involved in the construction of new homes (e.g. as a site supervisor or project manager).
 The experience must have occurred in the last 7 years and with a builder that is currently registered with Tarion.